 Dysart is a very small city located in the state of Iowa.
 With a population of 1,261 people and just one neighborhood, Dysart is the 325th largest community in Iowa.
-Dysart has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Dysart was built prior to World War II, making it one of the older and more historic cities in the country.

-Unlike some cities, Dysart isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Dysart are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Dysart is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Dysart is a city of professionals, service providers, and managers.
 There are especially a lot of people living in Dysart who work in healthcare suport services (9.95%), management occupations (9.29%), and office and administrative support (8.25%).

 Also of interest is that Dysart has more people living here who work in computers and math than 95% of the places in the US.